 The decision for the parochial school reflected the Progressive Era (1890-1920) emphasis on education as the means for the working class to achieve middle-class status.
 It also demonstrated a concern that the public schools could be places for the “assimilation” of Catholic students (see Petrick 112).

 For its first rectory, Saint Aedan’s bought the “Romanesque-Shingle-style club house” (Gabrielan 74) on the northeast corner of Bergen and Mercer in 1917.
-The Carteret Club, a men’s social organization founded in 1885, had occupied the site from March 1889.
-After its removal, it built a more fashionable meeting place at the southeast corner of Duncan Avenue and Hudson (now Kennedy) Boulevard with prominently placed tennis courts at the corner of its property.
+The Carteret Club, a men’s social organization founded in 1885, occupied the site from March 1889.
+After its removal, it built a more fashionable meeting place at the southeast corner of Duncan Avenue and Hudson (now Kennedy) Boulevard, with prominently placed tennis courts at the corner of the property.
 The desirable location across from 2600 Hudson Boulevard, which included the apartment complex of Mayor Hague, became the campus of St. Dominic’s Academy in 1942.

-In 1926, Father McGinley launched his campaign for a church, on the rectory property at Bergen and Mercer, and a new (the second) rectory.
-The Bishop of Newark, Thomas J. Walsh, approved the project and groundbreaking took place three years later on March 19, 1929.
+In 1926, Father McGinley launched his campaign for a church on the rectory property at Bergen and Mercer and a new (the second) rectory.
+The Bishop of Newark, Thomas J. Walsh, approved the project and the groundbreaking took place three years later on March 19, 1929.
 Fundraising occurred before the Stock Market crash in October of 1929.
 It allowed the construction to proceed despite the financial calamity of the Great Depression.
 The church would cost $1,000,000 upon completion.
 Bishop Thomas J. Walsh dedicated the church on October 4, 1931, with Mayor Hague and former Governor A. Harry Moore at the service.